Ben Walsh: The Safer Streets Program

-On March 7, 2023, Mayor Ben Walsh's administration announced The Safer Streets Program, a $1 million proposal from The Mayor's Office to Reduce Gun Violence and Lateef Johnson-Kinsey recommending paying known gang members a weekly $100-$200 stipend not to commit violent crime and to attend training, therapy and career coaching.
+On March 7, 2023, the Walsh administration announced The Safer Streets Program, a $1 million proposal from The Mayor's Office to Reduce Gun Violence and Lateef Johnson-Kinsey recommending paying known gang members a weekly $100-$200 stipend not to commit violent crime and to attend training, therapy and career coaching.
 The program uses federal funds from the Biden administration's American Rescue Plan.

-Johnson-Kinsey claimed that his office found that the gangs are not fighting over drugs or money but over feuds and personal disputes.
+Johnson-Kinsey claimed that his office found that the gangs were not fighting over drugs or money but over feuds and personal disputes.

 Controversy over stipend program

-The Safer Streets Program proposes stipends to alleviate poverty for 50 of the city's most at-risk individuals between the ages of 18 and 24, many of whom have criminal records and gang affiliations.
-The payments are designed to help gang members with basic expenses and are available if they avoid violent criminal behavior and participate in other program initiatives.
+The Safer Streets Program proposed stipends to alleviate poverty for 50 of the city's most at-risk individuals between the ages of 18 and 24, many of whom had criminal records and gang affiliations.
+The payments were designed to help gang members with basic expenses and were available if they avoid violent criminal behavior and participate in other program initiatives.

-This was met with pushback from the Syracuse Police Benevolent Association and opinion pieces by local politicians.

 Syracuse Police Benevolent Association President Joseph Moran said, "You're actually paying stipends to individuals who are documented gang members to maintain good behavior and obey the law.
 It really was a surprise to us to see that.
 I know it doesn't sit well with the membership.
 It really doesn't sit well with myself."

-In a Post-Standard letter to the editor, 2nd District City Councilor and Democrat Pat Hogan wrote the following: "There is no doubt that the city of Syracuse ... has a gang problem that leads to acquisition of illegal guns by gang members and indiscriminate gunfire in our city neighborhoods that results in injury and death to gang members and, tragically and way too often, the innocent....
+In a Post-Standard letter to the editor, 2nd District City Councilor and Democrat Pat Hogan wrote the following: "There is no doubt that the city of Syracuse ... has a gang problem....
 We need to aggressively use every means at our disposal to stop this violence.
 Paying gang members is not the answer....
 I will never support paying stipends to gang members who are still engaged in criminal activity."

-Attracting Public and Private Investment to Syracuse
+Grants

 The city of Syracuse was awarded a $500,000 grant in the beginning of 2019 by the New York Power Authority to buy and replace all of the city's streetlights with energy-efficient lightbulbs.
-The Walsh Administration claimed the purchase was estimated to save the city $3 million per year and reduce greenhouse gas emissions by 6,100 tons.
+The Walsh administration said the purchase was estimated to save the city $3 million per year and reduce greenhouse gas emissions by 6,100 tons.

-On April 18, 2019, JP Morgan Chase selected Syracuse as one of five winners of its inaugural Advancing Cities Challenge; the City of Syracuse was awarded $3 million.
-This money is for improving tech sector jobs and not-for-profit organizations in low- or middle-income neighborhoods with the overall goal of training young people, veterans, and people of color for future careers.
+On April 18, 2019, JP Morgan Chase selected Syracuse as one of five winners of its inaugural Advancing Cities Challenge.
+The City of Syracuse was awarded $3 million for improving tech sector jobs and not-for-profit organizations in low- or middle-income neighborhoods with the overall goal of training young people, veterans, and people of color for future careers.

 In April 2021, Amazon donated $1.75 million to the STEAM school at Central Tech in order to further increase access to tech education in the city.